 This Form 10-K, including the sections titled "Management's Discussion and Analysis of Financial Condition and Results of Operations", "Risk Factors" and "Quantitative and Qualitative Disclosures about Market Risk" contains forward-looking statements regarding our future performance.
-All forward-looking information is inherently uncertain and actual results may differ materially from assumptions, estimates or expectations reflected or contained in the forwardlooking statements as a result of various factors, including those set forth under "Risk Factors" and elsewhere in this Form 10-K. There may be additional risks of which we are not presently aware or that we currently believe are immaterial which could have an adverse impact on our business.
-Forward-looking statements address our expected future business, financial performance, financial condition and results of operations, and often contain words such as "intends," "estimates," "anticipates," "hopes," "projects," "plans," "expects," "seek," "believes," "see," "should," "will," "would," "opportunity," "could," "can," "may," "future," "predicts," "target," "potential," and similar expressions and the negative versions of those words, and may be identified by the context in which they are used.
+All forward-looking information is inherently uncertain and actual results may differ materially from assumptions, estimates or expectations reflected or contained in the forward-looking statements as a result of various factors, including those set forth under "Risk Factors" and elsewhere in this Form 10-K. There may be additional risks of which we are not presently aware or that we currently believe are immaterial which could have an adverse impact on our business.
+Forward-looking statements address our expected future business, financial performance, financial condition and results of operations, and often contain words such as "intends," "estimates," "anticipates," "popes," "projects," "plans," "expects," "seek," "believes," "see," "should," "will," "would," "con," "may," "future," "predicts," "target," "potential," and similar expressions and the negative versions of those words, and may be identified by the context in which they are used.
 Such statements are based only upon current expectations of AtriCure.
 Any forward-looking statement speaks only as of the date made.
 Reliance should not be placed on forward-looking statements because they involve known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements to differ materially from those expressed or implied.
-Forward-looking statements include statements that address activities, events, circumstances or developments that AtriCure expects, believes or anticipates will or may occur in the future.
-Forward-looking statements are based on AtriCure's experience and perception of current conditions, trends, expected future developments and other factors it believes are appropriate under the circumstances and are subject to numerous risks and uncertainties, many of which are beyond AtriCure's control.
-With respect to the forward-looking statements, we claim the protection of the safe harbor for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements speak only as of the date of this Form 10-K. We undertake no obligation to publicly update or revise any forward-looking statements to reflect new information or future events or otherwise unless required by law.
+Forward-looking statements that address activities, events, circumstances or developments that AtriCure expects, believes or anticipates will or may occur in the future.
+Forward-looking statements are based on AtriCure's experience and perception of current conditions, trends, expected future developments and other factors it believes are appropriate under the circumstances and are subject to numerous risks and un